STORM-IRIT/Radium-Engine/doc/developer/animation.md

 These influence weights, or skinning weights, are then used by a skinning algorithm to deform the associated mesh vertices w.r.t. the handles deformation defined by the animation pose.
-The mesh is also linked to each handle through a `bindMatrix` that expresses the transformation from the mesh's local frame to the handle local frame.
+The mesh is also linked to each handle through a `bindMatrix` that expresses the transformation from the mesh's local frame to the handle's local frame.

-In the case of character animation, an animation is a set of `Ra::Core::Animation::KeyFramedValues<Ra::Core::Transform>`, one for each joint, which are interpolated by default as follows:
+In the case of character animation, an animation is a set of `Ra::Core::Animation::KeyFramedValue<Ra::Core::Transform>`, one for each joint, which are interpolated by default as follows:
  - the translation and scale channels are linearly interpolated;
  - the rotation channel is linearly interpolated in quaternion space.